-- a) The cumulative expenditure recognised in the carrying value of property, plant and equipment.
-These expenditures shall be disclosed in aggregate per class of asset. - b) The carrying value of property, plant and equipment that is taking a significantly longer period of time to complete than expected, including reasons for any delays. - c) The carrying value of property, plant and equipment where construction or development has been halted either during the current or previous reporting period(s).
+- a) Support obtained from the Engineering Department, such as completion certificates and bills of quantities. - b) The cumulative expenditure recognised in the carrying value of property, plant and equipment.
+These expenditures shall be disclosed in aggregate per class of asset. - c) The carrying value of property, plant and equipment that is taking a significantly longer period of time to complete than expected, including reasons for any delays. - d) The carrying value of property, plant and equipment where construction or development has been halted either during the current or previous reporting period(s).
 The entity shall also disclose reasons for halting the construction or development of the asset and indicate whether any impairment losses have been recognised in relation to these assets.